Skip to main content

 Share:

-• Total housing inventory at the end of May was 1.28 million units, up 18.5% from a year ago.
-Measured at the current sales rate and seasonally adjusting, unsold inventory sat at 3.7 months' supply – up from 3.1 months in May 2023, but still tight on a historic basis.
+• Total housing inventory in September was 1.39 million units, up 1.5% from August and 23% from a year earlier.
+Measured at the current sales rate and seasonally adjusting, unsold inventory sat at 4.1 months' supply – up from 3.9 months in August and 3.2 months in September 2023.
+This latter measure appears to have entered balanced territory (typically between 4 and 6 months).

-• House prices were up 5.8% from a year ago, an acceleration from 5.4% (y/y) in the month prior.
-Median existing-home prices now stand at $419,300 – the highest price ever recorded.
-On a seasonally adjusted basis, median home prices rose 0.7% m/m, extending last month's 0.4% increase (seasonal adjustment performed by TD Economics).
+• House prices were up 3.0% from a year ago, a mild increase from 2.5% (y/y) in the month prior.
+On a seasonally adjusted basis, median home prices rose 0.3% m/m, after falling by 0.1% in the month prior (seasonal adjustment performed by TD Economics).

 Key Implications